laravel-notification-channels/telegram/README.md

 ### On-Demand Notifications

-> Sometimes you may need to send a notification to someone who is not stored as a "user" of your application.
-Using the `Notification::route` method, you may specify ad-hoc notification routing information before sending the notification.
-For more details, you can check out the [on-demand notifications][link-on-demand-notifications] docs.
+> Sometimes you may want to send a Telegram notification to someone who is not stored as a notifiable model.
+With `Notification::route`, you can provide ad-hoc routing information before dispatching the notification.
+For more details, see the [on-demand notifications][link-on-demand-notifications] docs.

 ```php
 use Illuminate\Support\Facades\Notification;